AdobeDocs/marketo.en/help/marketo/product-docs/marketo-sales-connect/crm/salesforce-integration/reply-logging-sfdc.md

 ## Setting Type to Reply in Salesforce {#setting-type-to-reply-in-salesforce}

 Getting meaningful data from your Salesforce reports is important.
 Having the ability to have the Type field populate as 'Reply' allows you to get that data through your reports.
-Partner up with your `Salesforce admin` to get this setup.&nbsp;
+Partner up with your `Salesforce admin` to get this setup.

 1. Go to **Setup **> **Customize **> **Activities **> **Task Fields**.
 1. Click **Type**.